 Work Conditioning/Work Hardening

-An injured worker who reaches MMI but exhibits functional deficits or deconditioning may require additional therapeutic intervention to maximize their physical ability to return to work.
+An injured employee who reaches MMI but exhibits functional deficits or deconditioning may require additional therapeutic intervention to maximize their physical ability to return to work.
 In such circumstances, a primary treating provider may recommend work conditioning (WC) or work hardening (WH).
 WSI does not differentiate between WC/WH.
 If WSI authorizes these services, a provider should bill using CPT® 97545 for the initial 2 hours and CPT® 97546 for each additional hour.

 Functional Capacity Evaluation (FCE)